 |---|---|---|

-| Pricing model | Flat $49/$99/$199 per business | Per-user, $79+/user/mo reportedly |
+| Pricing model | Flat $49/$99/$199 per business, published | Quote-only — not published on vendor site |

 | Setup fee | None | None |

-| Time to first job | Under 10 minutes after signup | Standard onboarding flow |
+| Time to first job | Under 10 minutes after signup.
+We will import your customers for free. | Standard onboarding flow |

 | Crew included on entry plan | Up to 5 | Per-user — every seat costs more |